 - If you’re really pressed for time, let your favorite greeting card company help.
 For example, you can order your cards online and even have the company print your name and holiday message, address the cards, and mail them for you.
 If you’d rather handwrite a note, many companies will print your name and address the cards, then ship the cards to your home for your personal touch.

-© Copyright 2013 The Writing Center, Inc. All rights reserved.
-About the authors: Carol Klein and Sandra Nutting, founders of The Writing Center, Inc., provide training in effective business and technical writing to major corporations and organizations worldwide.
+© Copyright 2016 The Writing Center, Inc. All rights reserved.
+About the authors: The Writing Center, Inc., provides training in effective business and technical writing to major corporations and organizations worldwide.
 Contact Us with your business and technical writing questions or to discuss your writing training objectives.

 © COPYRIGHT 2013 by The Writing Center, Inc., 129 Willowbrook Lane, West Chester, PA 19382.
 All Rights Reserved.
 The Writing Center, Inc., provides in-person and virtual customized training in effective business and technical writing.
 This article or any part thereof may be shared only with this attribution.